Stansted Airport Security

 - All items of luggage which do not fit in the permitted cabin baggage size must be checked in to be placed in the aircraft hold.

-- Musical instruments which do not fit in the permitted cabin baggage size are allowed as a second item of cabin baggage, they will need to be screened and passengers should check with their airlines if special arrangements (e.g. purchasing an extra seat) for these large instruments will be required.
+- Instruments which do not fit in the permitted cabin baggage size are allowed as a second item of cabin baggage, they will need to be screened and passengers should check with their airlines if special arrangements (e.g. purchasing an extra seat) for these large instruments will be required.

 - Pushchairs, walking aids and wheelchairs are permitted but will be screened.